McDonald's Indian franchisee Hardcastle to merge with listed parent

-MUMBAI Hardcastle Restaurants, master franchisee for south and west India operations of burger chain McDonald's Corp (MCD.N), said it will merge with its parent Westlife Development Ltd (WEST.BO).
+MUMBAI Dec 7 Hardcastle Restaurants, master franchisee for south and west India operations of burger chain McDonald's Corp, said it will merge with its parent Westlife Development Ltd.

 After the merger, the parent plans to increase McDonald's retail footprint to strengthen its presence in the existing market and enter newer ones, Amit Jatia, vice-chairman of Westlife Development, said in a statement on Friday.